codetracker-learning/bangazon-issues/documentation/tickets.md

 - **Given** a user has products in their shopping cart
 - **When** viewing their cart
 - **Then** they should see the product name and price of each product they are ordering
-- **And** Then they should be able to see the total amount of their order
+- **And** they should be able to see the total amount of their order

 ## Title: Allow sellers to see orders with their products on them